Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 intellectual honesty -- FLOATER -- If someone claims they saw a unicorn, ask yourself: Is it Falsifiable?
 Were there any Logic fallacies?
 Are they being Objective?
 Are there Alternative explanations?
 Is this a Tentative conclusion?
 Is the Evidence reliable?
 Can you Replicate the results? intellectual honesty -- “It’s not possible” vs “I wasn’t able to do it” vs “I don’t want to do it.” intellectual honesty = willingness to see and admit the truth, even if it goes against your argument, supports the argument of “the other side,” or proves you wrong.
-Even if it bruises your ego. https://newsletter.weskao.com/p/intellectual-honesty intrinsic/extrinsic motivation https://www.swyx.io/js-tooling
+Even if it bruises your ego. https://newsletter.weskao.com/p/intellectual-honesty internalising feelings of inferiority and alienation (colonialism, race...) intrinsic/extrinsic motivation https://www.swyx.io/js-tooling
 inversion: Avoiding stupidity is easier than trying to be brilliant.
 Instead of asking, “How can I help my company?” you should ask, “What’s hurting my company the most and how can I avoid it?”
 Identify obvious failure points, and steer clear of them. investing